 Interaction between the United Nations, National Parliaments and the Inter-Parliamentary Union

-In keeping with tradition, the President will co-host the annual interaction between the United Nations, National Parliaments and the Inter-Parliamentary Union.
-The meeting will tentatively be held on 17 and 18 February 2020 (resolution 72/278).
-Concept note for the event will be posted in due course
+In keeping with tradition, the President co-hosted the annual interaction between the United Nations, National Parliaments and the Inter-Parliamentary Union.
+The meeting was held on 17 and 18 February 2020 (resolution 72/278).
+Concept note can be accessed via the following link

 Elimination of Racism, Racial Discrimination, Xenophobia and Related Intolerance

 Update: In light of recent guidance severely limiting the number of persons attending in-person meetings as a result of the continuing evolution of the COVID-19 pandemic, the Commemorative meeting on the International Day for the Elimination of Racial Discrimination, scheduled for 23 March 2020 has been postponed.
 See letter here.

 In accordance with resolution 73/262, the President, in concert with the President of the Human Rights Council, will convene a meeting of the Assembly and the Council during the commemoration of the International Day for the Elimination of Racial Discrimination on 23 March 2020.
 A Concept note for the event will be posted in due course.